1giacomo/1giacomo/README.md

 ### Ciao 👋 I'm Giacomo
 🤖 Interested in AI
 💼 Developer @ Notomia
 👨‍💻 Computer Science & Engineering Student @ PoliMI

-Recent Projects:
-🍅 Pomodoro timer

-🧮 JavaScript calculator

-Free to connect with me! 🤝

 <!--
 **1giacomo/1giacomo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.